Below is the complete list of workshops given on this day and time.

-Presenter: Jasmin Ateia, City of Freiburg and Miriam Duran, Region of Oberallgäu, Germany
+Mrs. Jasmin Ateia, City of Freiburg, Department Migration and Integration, Germany

 Workshop given on Tuesday – round 1(workshop 1.13) and 2 (workshop 2.13) + Wednesday round 1(workshop 3.13) and 2 (workshop 4.13) + Thursday round 1 (workshop 5.13) and 2 (workshop 6.13)